Who We Are

 ROGER PLEMENS, VICE CHAIR

 After graduating from Western Carolina University, Roger went to work at Macon Savings and Loan Association (now Entegra Bank) in March of 1978 as a mortgage loan officer.
 The bank held $27 million in assets with one office when he started.
 Roger was promoted to manager of Mortgage Lending in 1981.
 He became the chief lending officer and vice president in 1984 and senior vice president in 1994.
 Roger was promoted to president/CEO in April 2004.
-Entegra Bank now has $1.6 billion in assets with 18 branches and two loan production offices.
+When Entegra Bank merged with First Citizens Bank, it had $1.6 billion in assets with 18 branches and two loan production offices.

 Roger has been active in his community, previously serving on the board of Angel Medical Center, president of the Macon County Chamber of Commerce, president of the Franklin Daybreak Rotary, board member of Western Carolina University Foundation, board member of the North Carolina Bankers Association and currently serves on Macon County’s Economic Development Commission.